asyncapi/generator/apps/generator/docs/using-private-template.md

         }
       });
 ```
-Assuming you host `@asyncapi/html-template` in a private package registry like Verdaccio.
+Assuming you host `@asyncapi/html-template@3.0.0 --use-new-generator` in a private package registry like Verdaccio.
 To pull this template, you need to provide `registry.url` option that points to the registry URL and `registry.auth` as a base64 encoded value that represents the username and password.
 Instead of username and password, you can also pass `registry.token`.